Google Pixel 6

 For generations now, Google has made phones with the best cameras you can buy.
 No matter what Google Pixel you pick, you'll be getting a class-leading camera, and the Pixel 6 is no exception.
 In fact, the Pixel 6 has the first camera hardware upgrade Pixel phones have seen in years, and the results couldn't be better.

 But Samsung has also seriously upgraded its camera software in the past year, adding in AI-powered features that make picture-taking a near-effortless experience.
-Google might have debuted Magic Eraser with the Pixel 6, but Samsung has Object Eraser and many other competing features to match Google's photography prowess.
+Google might have debuted Magic Eraser with the Pixel 6, but Samsung has Object Eraser and many other competing features to match Google's.

 But Google's machine learning-driven features are still better than what Samsung offers in most situations.
 Face Unblur is an incredible feature for parents who just want one clear picture of their ever-moving children, and Magic Eraser makes it easier to erase distracting objects in photos than Samsung's Object Eraser feature.